alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

   - All monies deducted on behalf of the Canada Revenue Agency are considered to be held “in trust” for the Receiver General.

+
+
+
+
+
+
+Employment and Social Development Canada is responsible for matters relating to: o amending the regulations made under the Canada Pension Plan and the Employment Insurance Act o keeping records of each individual’s Canada Pension Plan contributions and pensionable earnings o the establishment of annual maximum insurable earnings o the administration of provisions related to Wage Loss plans o the administration of provisions regarding Job Creation programs Employment and Social Development Canada’s Employment Insurance program provides temporary financial assistance for unemployed Canadians while they look for work or upgrade their skills.
+Service Canada serves as the government’s operational arm while Employment and Social Development Canada operates as the policy-making body.
+Service Canada is responsible for: o the issuance of Social Insurance Numbers (SIN) and the protection and security of SIN information o the delivery of services to employers, including Record of Employment on the Web o the administration of Employment Insurance programs to individuals, including regular, illness, pregnancy/parental, critically ill or injured person and compassionate care benefits o the administration of the Employment Insurance Premium Reduction program, including granting qualified employers a reduced Employment Insurance premium rate o the administration of Canada Pension Plan benefits, including retirement, disability, survivor, children’s and death benefits o the administration of benefits for seniors, including the Old Age Security Program and the Guaranteed Income Supplement
+Payroll is responsible for deducting and remitting Employment Insurance premiums on behalf of employees and employers.
+Payroll is responsible for capturing information related to insurable earnings and hours, and reporting that information on the Record of Employment.

 Review Questions
 ~~~~~~~~~~~~~~~~~~~~~